 - Bus accidents

 - Injuries caused by a drunk driver

-It is important to become familiar with a lawyer’s practice before retaining them.
+It is essential to become familiar with a lawyer’s practice before retaining them.
 There are several ways to do this, including:

 - Check out their page on the internet.
 Most lawyers will post information about their practice online.
 One particular area that might be of special interest is their verdicts and settlements page, which lets you know how the attorney resolved previous cases.